Alessandro Noselli: Early career

 Born in Udine, Friuli, Noselli started his career at hometown club Udinese Calcio.
-Noselli graduated from Primavera under-20 reserve team in 2000.
+Noselli graduated from the Primavera under-20 reserve team in 2000.
 That transfer window he left for Castel di Sangro of Serie C1.
-In mid-2001 he left for Avellino, but Noselli failed to play any game.
+In mid-2001 he left for Avellino, but Noselli failed to play any games.

 South Tyrol

 In October 2001 Noselli went down to Serie C2 club South Tyrol.
 Noselli scored a double figure of 10 goals, the first time in his career.
 In Bolzano, he partnered with another Udine youth product Simone Motta.
 Udinese turned the deal to co-ownership on 30 August 2002.
-On that day Udinese bought back Noselli from South Tyrol and re-sold him back to South Tyrol, made South Tyrol was the "active" stakeholder and Udinese was the "passive" one.
+On that day Udinese bought back Noselli from South Tyrol and re-sold him to South Tyrol, and made South Tyrol the "active" stakeholder and Udinese the "passive" one.

 Triestina

 In June 2003 the co-ownership deal was renewed, and Udinese farmed Noselli to Serie B club Triestina in July 2003.
 The club was located in Trieste, the capital of Friuli – Venezia Giulia, where city of Udine is also located.
 Noselli picked no.32 as shirt number.
 However Noselli failed to enter the starting XI and scored once.
-Both South Tyrol and Udinese failed to agree a price before the deadline on 23 June, thus they had to submit a bid to Lega Calcio in a sealed envelope.
+Both South Tyrol and Udinese failed to agree on a price before the deadline on 23 June, thus they had to submit a bid to Lega Calcio in a sealed envelope.
 On the next day the league committee announced that South Tyrol outbid Udinese.
 However the tiny Serie C2 club sold Noselli to Mantova, the champion of Serie C2 Group A.

 Mantova

 Noselli joined Mantova in mid-2004.
-Noselli yet to score regularly since leaving the fourth division.
+Noselli had yet to score regularly since leaving the fourth division.
 In 2004–05 Serie C1, Noselli only scored once.
-Mantua promoted as the promotion playoffs winner.
+Mantua was promoted as the promotion playoffs winner.
 However Noselli, scored 8 goals in 2005–06 Serie B, with only 18 starts.
-Noselli spent almost half appearances as substitute and as starter.
-Noselli also started 3 out of 4 games of the promotion playoffs, losing to Torino.
-Noselli became more importance in next season, with 28 starts and 7 goals.
+Noselli spent almost half his appearances as substitute and as starter.
+Noselli also started in 3 out of 4 games of the promotion playoffs, losing to Torino.
+Noselli became more important in the next season, with 28 starts and 7 goals.
 However, in the last season in 2007–08 Serie B, Noselli made 11 starts in 22 appearances.
-He also scored twice only.
-Noselli wore no.32 shirt in his 3 seasons in second division.
+He also only scored twice.
+Noselli wore the no.32 shirt in his 3 seasons in second division.